 No. 14 Miami wins 9th straight, topping Notre Dame 76-65

-SOUTH BEND, Ind.
-(AP) Nigel Pack scored 21 points and grabbed four steals in his home state to lead No. 14 Miami over Notre Dame 76-65 on Friday.
+SOUTH BEND, Ind. — Nigel Pack scored 21 points and grabbed four steals in his home state to lead No. 14 Miami over Notre Dame 76-65 on Friday.

 A junior from Indianapolis, Pack made 5-of-8 3-pointers.
 The Kansas State transfer poured in 13 points in the game’s opening 10 minutes to help stake the Hurricanes to a 25-16 lead.